AVA KOOHBOR Sound Enactor

 Qualia Contemporary Art

 I don’t perform on a stage; I enter a field.
 A field built from memory, resistance, and touch.
 As an instrument builder, my creations are not for display, but for relation.
 They vibrate with the histories I carry, the questions I live.
 For me, sound is not merely form but force.
 It is not harmony, but texture.
 It transcends performance art; it embodies presence.
-Each piece I create is a ritual of listening, a reckoning in resonance, a gesture toward becoming.
-Textural sound, as explored in my sound installations, is not experimental; it is empirical.
-It is not a test, but a touch.
-It does not ask what if - it asks what is.
+I touch sound as texture not asking what if, but searching for what is.
 Sound arrives not as meaning but as surface: rough, soft, unstable.
 It grazes the listener, not to explain, but to remind them that they, too, are made of waves.
 I compose not with rules but with residue: the lingering shimmer of metal, the broken line of breath, the friction between material and memory.
-This is not sound to be understood.
+This is not sound to be heard.
 It is sound to be witnessed.

 Sign up to hear about events featuring Ava Koohbor, known for her innovative experimental music, unique sound installations, and captivating performance art, as well as her work as an instrument builder.